jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 * A Flyweight implementation
 * A wrapper class to store information state information that's passed to the shared Flyweight instance.

+I cut a lot of corners in this design and implementation.
+It is be no means production quality.
+The classes are too tightly coupled to one another.
+I did not use [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) techniques, and I haven't provided any unit tests.
+I _confirmed_ the code as I wrote it via manual testing. _Mea culpa.
+Mea culpa.
+Mea maxima culpa._ This is how [legacy code](https://jhumelsine.github.io/2025/03/24/legacy-code.html) accumulates, one shortcut at a time.

 ## DVR Design
 The use case design consists of three classes:
 * `DVR` - This is collection of Programs recorded by a user.
 The user can get a record and get a recorded Program by name.